Afran-zero/Rast.Ai---Traffic-Anomaly-Report-System/README.md

-# RastAI - Intelligent Anomaly Reporting Platform
+# RastAI - Citizen-Powered, AI-Driven Anomaly Report System in Bangladesh (DEMO)

 A comprehensive web-based platform that enables citizens to report anomalies with AI-powered verification, crowd-sourced validation, and real-time mapping for authorities to prioritize and respond to incidents effectively.